Three images of people caring for adults

 Colorado CAPS Check Unit

-Welcome to the Colorado CAPS Check Unit (CCU) website.
-This website explains the CAPS check requirements and how to request CAPS checks.
+Welcome to the Colorado CAPS Check Unit (CCU), a program within the Colorado Adult Protective Services System.
+This website explains the CAPS Check requirements and how to request CAPS Checks.

 Guide to the CAPS Check process